History

 2021

-Integration of Cardiocentro Ticino and reorganization of cantonal cardiology on the "hub and spoke" model, with the Lugano Institute coordinating and managing the cardiology services of all EOC hospitals.
+Integration of the Istituto Cardiocentro Ticino and reorganization of the canton’s cardiology services based on the “hub-and-spoke” model, with the Lugano Institute coordinating and managing the cardiology services of all EOC hospitals.

 • Mendrisio Hospital